jspw/Little-Fun-Stuffs/mkv to mp4 converter/README.md

 This is a simple python script that will use **ffmpeg** to convert MKV file to MP4 !

-Converting files into mp4 one by one so _automate_ it :3
+Converting files into mp4 one by one so _automate_ it :3 It will convert all the mkv files in the current directory to mp4 files and will delete the mkv files after concerting!

 Features :